 Your stone countertops may need to be sealed.
-To see if yours do, see When is it time to reseal?
-The simple DIY sealer test on page 17.
+To see if yours do, see page 8.

-Caring for your countertops is really quite simple.
-Just refer to the Do's and Don'ts on the next page.
+Caring for your countertops and vanities is really quite simple.
+Just refer to the following Do's and Don'ts.

 Countertop Care Do's and Don'ts